Jeonse vs. Monthly Rent in 2026 — The Real Math Behind Which One Actually Wins

 - 1 million KRW rent

-Verdict: in this case, monthly rent is 50,000 KRW cheaper per month.
-That said, if you're staying for two years, jeonse can still win once you factor in broker fees and moving costs.
+- Total: about 1.15 million KRW Verdict: in this case, monthly rent is 50,000 KRW cheaper per month.
+Still, if you plan to stay for two years, jeonse may win once broker fees and moving costs are included.

-Jeonse vs. Monthly Rent Decision Checklist
+Jeonse vs. Monthly Rent Decision Checklist Jeonse wins when:

-- You're certain you'll stay 2+ years
+- You're confident you will stay 2+ years

 - The jeonse loan rate is lower than the conversion rate

-- Deposit-return risk is low in an area where prices are expected to rise
+- Deposit-return risk is low in an area where prices are expected to rise Monthly rent wins when:

 - Your stay is uncertain or under one year